mixxxdj/manual/source/chapters/library.rst

 You can right-click a playlist to queue it to :ref:`Auto DJ <library-auto-dj>`, so in a sense you can “play” it.

-Often DJ's keep a playlist of favorites or plan a list of tracks they want to play at a party.
+Often DJs keep a playlist of favorites or plan a list of tracks they want to play at a party.
 In these cases they rarely care about the order since they will likely choose the order at the party based on the dance floor and mood and they certainly don't want duplicates.
 This is where crates come in.
 You can think of